The Foresail – aka Headsail – aka Genoa

 - The Genoa is installed for the duration of the season on the forestay

 Deploying a Furling Genoa

 Deploying a furling Genoa such as that on Sea Essay requires teamwork between all involved: Skipper, Helm and Crew.

-- One crew will need to take in the working sheet on the port or starboard winch whilst simultaneously allowing the sail to unfurl, and then trim the sail according to the point of sail.
+- The crew will need to work together to take in the working sheet on the port or starboard winch whilst simultaneously allowing the sail to unfurl, and then trim the sail according to the point of sail.

-- One crew will need to ensure that the lazy sheet is free to run.
-In practice this may mean opening the lazy sheet jammer, removing all turns from the lazy winch and then watching the lazy sheet run out to ensure that it does not come under tension.
+- They will also need to ensure that the lazy sheet is free to run.
+In practice this will mean removing all turns from the lazy winch and then watching the lazy sheet run out to ensure that it does not come under tension.

 - One crew will need to control the furling line.
 They first need ensure the line is free to run and will not get caught around any limbs when it is allowed to run.
 They will then need to decide how to control the speed that they allow the furling line to surge.
 They or another crew will also need to release the clutch / jammer for the furling line and work closely with the crew taking in the working sheet to unfurl as much of the sail that is required without losing control of the furled sail.